-Without surgical correction, an undescended testicle is likely to descend during the first three months of life.
+Without surgical correction, an undescended testicle will likely descend during the first three months of life.
 If it remains undescended, to reduce risks and minimize infertility, the testis should be brought into the scrotum with an orchiopexy starting at age six months.

-Cryptorchidism, hypospadias, testicular cancer, and poor semen quality make up testicular dysgenesis syndrome (TDS).
+Cryptorchidism, hypospadias, testicular cancer, and poor semen quality make up testicular dysgenesis syndrome.
 This syndrome is thought to be due to harmful environmental factors that disrupt embryonal programming and gonadal development during fetal life.